Nonparametric Analysis of Random Utility Models: Statistical Testing

 \section{Statistical Testing}

-This section lays out our statistical testing procedure in the idealized situation where, for finite $J$, repeated cross-sectional observations of demand over $J$ periods are available to the econometrician, where each cross-section of size $N_j$ is observed over the deterministically determined (and hence exogenous) budget plane for period $j$.
-Then the probabilities in $\pi$ were estimated by corresponding sample frequencies.
+This section lays out our statistical testing procedure in the idealized situation where, for finite $J$, repeated cross-sectional observations of demand over $J$ periods are available to the econometrician.
+Formally, for each $1 \leq j \leq J$, suppose one observes $N_j$ random draws of $y$ distributed according to $P_j$ defined in \eqref{eq:define_pi_j}.
+Define $N = \sum_{j=1}^J N_j$ for later use.
+Clearly, $P_j$ can be estimated consistently as $N_j \uparrow \infty$ for each $j$, $1 \leq j \leq J$.
+The question is whether the estimated distributions may, up to sampling uncertainty, have arisen from a RUM.
 We define a test statistic and critical value and show that the resulting test is uniformly asymptotically valid over an interesting range of d.g.p.'s.